nuta/operating-system-in-1000-lines/website/en/13-user-mode.md

 PANIC: kernel.c:71: unexpected trap scause=0000000f, stval=80200000, sepc=0100001a
 ```

-If we check the 15th exception (`0xf = 15`) in the specification, it corresponds to "Store/AMO page fault".
-It seems the expected exception is occurring.
-Also, if we look at the program counter at the time of the exception in the `sepc` register, it indeed points to the line we added to `shell.c`:
+The 15th exception (`scause = 0xf = 15`), it corresponds to "Store/AMO page fault".
+It seems the expected exception happened!
+Also, the program counter in `sepc` points to the line we added to `shell.c`:

 ```plain
 $ llvm-addr2line -e shell.elf 0x100001a
 /Users/seiya/dev/os-from-scratch/shell.c:4
 ```

 Congrats!
-You've successfully executed our first application!
+You've successfully executed your first application!
+Isn't it surprising how easy it is to implement user mode?
+The kernel is very similar to an application - it just has a few more privileges.